benmvp/benmvp.com/content/pages/04--talks.md

 ### A new style of TDD with React and Redux

+_(Retired)_

 > We all agree that having automated tests is good for our projects, but we tend to skimp out on them.
 Who has time, on tight deadlines, to spend even more time writing tests when we've already verified the app works as expected in the browser?
 Now test-driven development (TDD) aimed to solve this issue by getting us to write the tests before the feature code.
 But in practice, it can be more trouble than it's worth when we build complex UI applications or simply don't yet know how we'll build the app.
 >
 > So let's learn about a new style of TDD, "test during development," where we verify user interactions by writing tests rather than manually in the browser.
 The result?
 Way more tests!
 And React's architecture separates the component hierarchy from the DOM, making it possible to quickly test the user interactions of our components without needing a browser at all.
 We'll learn some dos and don'ts for writing unit tests for React components and Redux state, as well as tips and tricks for those gnarly complicated cases.
 No longer will the tests "come later" (i.e. never).

+### The "perfect" library tooling

+> So you have a great idea for the perfect JS library... but the implementation is only half the battle.
+You also need to configure the infrastructure to develop, test, build and deploy your package.
+How do you set up Typescript and other static checking?
+Do you target ESM or CJS builds?
+Is integration testing even possible?
+There’s so much extra to consider!
+>
+> Let’s learn what makes up the “perfect” library tooling.
+Familiarity with developing JavaScript packages will help you get the most out of this session, but you will gain plenty of helpful insights even if you have yet to build one.
+Oh, and don’t worry if you don’t understand all of those terms — you soon will after this session!

 ### React + ES.next = ♥